GreenPioneer/expressMongoStartPoint/README.md

-# Mean Blog
+# expressMongoStartPoint

 Created by ![Green Pioneer](http://greenpioneersolutions.com/img/icons/apple-icon-180x180.png)

 ## Info
-Currently this is just meant as a example.
-This example is really great for people wanting to learn how to write CRUD functionality with Mongoose & Express .
+Currently this is just meant as a example to work with starting from the ground up.
+We have layed out most of the design with you need to fill in the core logic to hook up to the frontend.
 Please take a look around and enjoy the code courtesy of [Green Pioneer](http://www.greenpioneersolutions.com)

 ##Commands